Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 1. Slip Stitch Join

 The slip stitch join is the fastest method and creates a visible ridge on the right side of the afghan.
 Hold two squares with right sides together and slip stitch through the outer loops of both squares.
-This is a great option for a beginner-friendly granny square afghan where speed is the priority.
+This is a great option for a beginner-friendly afghan where speed is the priority.

 2. Single Crochet Join

 Similar to the slip stitch join but using single crochet, this method creates a more substantial seam with a decorative raised line.
-It works beautifully on a chunky granny square afghan where the seam itself becomes part of the design.
+It works beautifully on a chunky afghan where the seam itself becomes part of the design.

 3. Invisible (Mattress Stitch) Join